 But noting symbols, feelings, and themes that occur during dreams can help us bridge this gap, which can in turn potentially provide clarity to murky emotions and situations we're dealing with in daily life.
-And while ideally, we should consult with a professional like Dr. Stout or a reputable book (and ideally not Dr. Google) to get a clear, personalised POV, there are some common dream symbols that tend to represent universal themes.
-We're taking a look at them here.
+And while ideally, we should consult with a professional like Dr. Stout or a reputable book (and ideally not Dr. Google) to get a clear, personalized POV, there are some common dream symbols that tend to represent universal themes.

 Before we dive into the symbolism, it's definitely important to note some strategies to keep track of what you're dreaming about.
 Just keeping a notebook by your bed is a simple solution, and Dr. Stout also suggests leaving a voice memo on your phone or a tape recorder right after waking up.